AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 - `msi` (recommended): simpler packaging option.
 Requires [WiX Toolset](https://wixtoolset.org/) and [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework).
 Simply run `glimmer package[msi]` (or `glimmer package:native[msi]` if it's not your first time) and it will give you more details on the pre-requisites you need to install (e.g. [WiX Toolset](https://wixtoolset.org/) and [.NET Framework 3.5 SP1](https://dotnet.microsoft.com/download/dotnet-framework/net35-sp1)).
 - `exe`: more advanced packaging option.
 Requires [Inno Setup](https://jrsoftware.org/isinfo.php).
 Simply run `glimmer package[exe]` (or `glimmer package:native[exe]` if it's not your first time) and it will tell you what you need to install.

-If you just want to test out packaging into a native Windows app that is not packaged for Windows setup, just pass `image` to generate a native Windows app only.
+If you just want to test out packaging into a native Windows app that is not packaged for Windows setup, just pass `app-image` (default) to generate a native Windows app only.

 ### Mac Application Distribution